lulit-gif/itslula/README.md

 I'm a Software Engineer who is passionate about encouraging others to get in the industry.
 I enjoy community building, content creation and learning deeply about Javascript and Developer Advocacy.

 - 🌱 Currently learning: React,Next.js,Typescript,data science,cybersecurity
-- 🔭 Working on: CopyPasta Chrome Extension to make it work across browsers
+- 🔭 Working on: a few projects to showcase on my portifolio
 - ⚡ Fun fact: A foodie 💃🏽

 ## My Skills 🧠